Weakly Supervised 3D Open-vocabulary Segmentation: Method

 To mitigate the ambiguities of the CLIP features, we propose to align the segmentation probability distribution with the spatially normalized relevancy maps of each class, enabling our method to identify specific image regions described by each class text, as illustrated in \cref{fig:relevancy}.
 The segmentation probability of each ray $P(\textbf{r})$ can be derived from the segmentation logits with a Softmax function:

 The relevancy of a given class is determined by the similarity between the class's text feature and the selected feature from the hierarchy of image patches' CLIP features.
 Given an image $I$, we can get its multi-scale pixel-level CLIP feature $F_I \in \mathbb{R}^{N_s \times D \times H \times W}$ using \cref{alg:1} and selection vector $S_I\in \mathbb{R}^{N_s \times H \times W}$ using \cref{eq:select}.
-And then we can get the image's relevancy map $R_I$ as:
+And then we can get the image's relevancy map $R_I\in \mathbb{R}^{C\times H \times W}$ as:

+where where $h,w$ denotes the index in the $H$ and $W$ channel.
 We normalize each class's relevancy independently within an input view to $[0,1]$ to mitigate the ambiguities of CLIP features, making our method discern image regions described by each class text:

 where $\textrm{min}()$ and $\textrm{max}()$ are the functions getting the lowest and highest values across the spatial dimensions (i.e. $H$ and $W$).
+We apply a Softmax function to $\bar{R}_I$ to make it a probability vector.
 Then we can assign each ray $\textbf{r}$ its normalized relevancy with all the classes $\bar{R}(\textbf{r}) \in [0,1]^C$.
 We employ the Jensen-Shannon (JS) divergence to measure the discrepancy between the normalized relevancy $\bar{R}(\textbf{r})$ and the segmentation probability distribution $P(\textbf{r})$ of each ray, formulating the Relevancy-Distribution Alignment (RDA) loss:

 where $M_{P\bar{R}}(\textbf{r}) = (P(\textbf{r})+\bar{R}(\textbf{r}))/2$ is the average of the two distributions, and the subscript $c$ denotes the probability of the $c$th class.
 By aligning the normalized relevancies and the segmentation probability distributions, our method can effectively identify the specific region corresponding to the text description of each class.